 Family Medicine Faculty

-I grew up in Brentwood, TN and then went on to Appalachian State University in Boone, NC for undergrad, obtaining a degree in Biology and Chemistry.
-After college I came back to my home state to the University of Tennessee College of Medicine in Memphis for medical school.
-It was during my time in Memphis that I met the founders of Christ Community Health Services and became inspired to become a family physician so that I could care for the poor and marginalized patients of the world.
+I grew up in Brentwood, TN and attended medical school at the University of Tennessee College of Medicine in Memphis.
+In Memphis, through Christ Community, I became inspired to become a family physician so that I could care for the poor and marginalized patients of the world.
 I stayed in Memphis for residency, to be a part of the program that started out of Christ Community but later was known as Resurrection Health.
-Upon finishing residency I joined the Resurrection Health faculty, and taught there until we moved the program to Birmingham and joined the Cahaba family in 2018.
+Upon finishing residency I joined the Resurrection Health faculty.

 I chose to be faculty at CFMR because it’s a group of full spectrum family docs who are motivated by faith to serve the most vulnerable patients of Alabama and the world.
 Not only does the Cahaba family serve them, but they serve them with excellent, quality medical care.
 Also, global health and missions are important to me and this is a place that values these greatly.
 Finally, I love being a part of training up family docs and sending them out to the areas of greatest need.